Terrestrial Microbiology 145 (4 units)

 The course explores the link between structure and function that contributes to the development, reproduction, and diversity of plants.
 There will be a special emphasis on primary literature reading and analyses.
 The class meets Tuesdays and Thursdays with a mandatory three-hour lab section.
 Students are required to complete two midterms, a non-cumulative final, weekly quizzes, two project presentations and either a final presentation on a paper of their choice or an independent project.

-"Taking your class was an important step in my undergraduate career because it was the only class I took at UCSB with a lab that allowed students to develop and explore their own research questions, and it showed me just how interesting it can be to have the opportunity to explore one's own interests in research." - Lauren Skube (2018 Spring student)
+- "Taking your class was an important step in my undergraduate career because it was the only class I took at UCSB with a lab that allowed students to develop and explore their own research questions, and it showed me just how interesting it can be to have the opportunity to explore one's own interests in research." - Lauren Skube (2018 Spring student, currently Master's student at the Bren School)

-"All of the video lessons were incredible!
+- "All of the video lessons were incredible!
 Amidst all the transitions to online, I really think this course handled it the best.
 The quizzes were good to keep me on top of things, and all the videos were very information rich!
-I thought the exam questions were also clever and ensured we couldn't just directly copy answers from videos, but had to synthesize the information (graphing questions especially!)." -anonymous (2020 Spring student)
+I thought the exam questions were also clever and ensured we couldn't just directly copy answers from videos, but had to synthesize the information (graphing questions especially!)." - anonymous review (2020 Spring student)

 Plant Ecology 194D/595D (2 units)